 If you are struggling with opioid addiction, think about heading to an opioid detox center to get you started on your path to recovery.
 Opioid addiction can be hard to overcome; getting started at a detox center will give you the momentum you need to make the change.
 A big hang-up for people quitting opiates is the detoxing process, don’t let that part stop you from living the life you desire.
-An opioid or opiate detox center in Houston can help you find long-term fulfillment by guiding you through detox and into early recovery.
+An opioid or opiate detox center in South Houston can help you find long-term fulfillment by guiding you through detox and into early recovery.

 Maybe you started abusing opiates because of pain.
 The doctor prescribed pills, and then your use of those pills spun out of control.
 Or perhaps you needed an escape from your everyday life struggles and turned to heroin.
 Whatever the reason for starting your substance abuse, your recovery begins with an opiate detox program.

 Whether you abuse prescription painkillers or heroin, opiate addiction produces acute withdrawal symptoms.
 These symptoms start within hours of quitting your drug and last for at least a week.
 Some people also have lengthier withdrawal, with symptoms like anxiety and depression for several months.

 Opiate detox helps you get through these hard times after quitting your drug.
 Detox also readies you for your next steps in treatment, with rehab.
 So where do you gain safe opiate detox and rehab?
 How do these services help you?